Epic-legend128/Graph-Algorithms/README.md

 With this way of storing, nodes with no edges will be completely ignored, which is quite the drawback in certain cases and it even has a space and time complexity of $O(E)$, where E is the number of edges.
 However, its main strength stems from its easy-to-manipulate order of the edges, making it extremely useful in some cases such as in [Kruskal's Algorithm](#kruskal).

 ## Traversal
-Graph traversal refers to the process of visiting all nodes in a graph.
+Graph traversal refers to the <strong>process of visiting all nodes in a graph</strong>.
 This process can be carried out for a multitude of reasons, such as searching for a specific node.
 Two of the most popular techniques in accomplishing this are Breadth-First Search and Depth-First Search.
+Traversal algorithms are crucial to graph theory as they are used time and time again to accomplish other much more complex tasks.

 ### Breadth-First Search
 Breadth-First Search, also known as BFS, is a traversal algorithm.
-It works by starting its search at a single node, marking it as visited, and then, using a queue, adds all unvisited neighbours of the node to the queue.
-Then, the next vertex is taken from the queue and the process repeats until the queue becomes empty.
+It works by starting its search at a single node, marking it as visited, and then, using a queue adds all unvisited neighbours of the node to the queue.
+Then, the next vertex is taken from the <strong>queue</strong> and the process repeats until the queue becomes empty.
 For instance, if we had the following graph:
 ```mermaid
 graph TD;
 A["1"] --> B["2"]